bg1000/InternetRadio/readme.md

 Turn on the speaker.
 It should automatically connect.
 Once the speaker is connected pianobar should start automatically and you should hear your favorite Pandora station.
 When you are done, simply turn off the speaker.
 The radio_manager application will automatically stop pianobar.

+TroubleShooting
+1) If you are having trouble getting bluetooth working on the pi you may find this blog post and the ones it links to helpful.
+In addition to general setup help, the author explores some of the differences in different versions of Raspbian, alsa and blue-alsa which may be helpful if you are not running current versions.

 https://sigmdel.ca/michel/ha/rpi/bluetooth_n_buster_01_en.html

+2)The current version of asound.conf in the repository works with Raspbian buster.
+There is an older version in the history that worked with Raspbian stretch.